 You say this when someone has to accept the negative consequences of something that has happened.

-I can’t speak to any of them yet, I’m not ready to face the music.
-I need to figure out what I’m going to say to them first!
+I’m not ready to face the music.
+I need to figure it out for myself before I speak to them.

 FOR A SONG